sh3ngsh3ng/Project-1/README.md

 - As a non-foodie, I want **convenience when searching for food** so that I don't have to spend time researching and worrying about what to eat!
 - As a foodie, I want to **find out what are the nice food/interesting places to eat** so that I can try them out!

-## Plane 2: Scope
+## Plane 2: Scope (Functions & Features)
 ### Functional:
 - Search for a particular food near me
 - Recommendations of food near me
 - Adjusting distance (walkable) for search
 - Filter function
     - restaurants, bars, cafes
-- Option to select location
 - Routing
     - show route
     - show estimated time
+- Option to remove radius marker
+- Option to select location
+- Reposition Button
 - Refer to the following link for navigation:
     - https://docs.google.com/presentation/d/1Cm3rBH1L73uFeR4W0letMNpHElTwNgAZpGLnGPSro_w/edit?usp=sharing